-Bitez is a small town, barely beyond the outskirts of the ever-growing resort city of Bodrum, where many of Peter Sommer Travels’ escorted cruises have their start or end points.
+Bitez is a small town, barely beyond the outskirts of the ever-growing resort city of Bodrum, where many of gulet cruises in Turkey have their start or end points.
 Its attractive setting with a number of fine beaches nearby has predestined Bitez to become a pleasant but unassuming tourist resort in its own right, its economy determined by a string of beach-side restaurants and numerous hotel or apartment complexes of varying standards and sizes.

 It’s the kind of place where guests can easily spend a few relaxing days before or after one of our cultural cruises, close enough to the hustle and bustle of Bodrum town with its bars, restaurant and cultural offerings, but also far enough to be much quieter and more laid-back in character.
 There are many such places in the Bodrum peninsula, making Bitez altogether rather unexceptional.

 But a closer look at Bitez reveals a little secret – an archaeological one!

 That, too, is typical of the area.
 Visitors to the Bodrum Peninsula are usually aware of Bodrum Castle with its wonderful Museum of Underwater Archaeology, and of the remains of ancient Halicarnassus, one-time capital of Caria, such as the ancient theatre unmistakably overlooking the city, and perhaps also of the remains of the great Mausoleum, one of the Seven Wonders of the Ancient World.
 But they don’t tend to know of the many hidden gems scattered throughout the region.
 For example, most visitors to nearby Gümüşlük appreciate it as a pretty little village with seaside fish restaurants, not as the site of ancient Myndos with the fairly extensive ancient remains we blogged about earlier this year.